 First Step: Find the Perfect Kitchen Space

 Scalability describes the ability of your business to grow when production increases, without being held back by available resources.
-Acquiring a professional kitchen is the biggest leap a home food business will take.
+Acquiring a professional kitchen space for rent is the biggest leap a home food business will take.
 Your business has grown and evolved and now requires a long-term and sustainable business plan.
 Buying a food production space is very costly for small businesses or startups and isn’t always achievable.
 The answer to cutting costs and reducing your overheads: renting a commercial kitchen.

 To ensure your suppliers are the correct fit for your business, visit trade shows or exhibitions to help you decide on the best and most cost-effective manufacturers.
 It’s also a great opportunity to network.